 - Call if you have a question, concern, or if you will be late.
 We will do our best to fit you in, but need to know in advance in consideration of other patients.

 - Be on time.

-- Notify your physical therapist at least one week prior to returning to your physician.
+- Notify your therapist at least one week prior to returning to your physician.
 The therapist must have this date in order to properly schedule a re-evaluation for you to update your physician on your progress.

 - Schedule appointments in advance and have the proper number of visits scheduled.
 If you don’t schedule your appointments in advance, it will be more difficult to give you the times you desire.

 We are partners in your recovery.
-Your physical therapist cannot do it without you!
+Your therapist cannot do it without you!
 We ask all patients cooperate by following through with their home exercise programs and instructions as this is extremely important in expediting your recovery.